junxit/us-congress-bills-111/metadata.md

 - 2009-09-10 — Placed on the Union Calendar, Calendar No. 139.
 - 2009-09-10 — Reported by the Committee on Agriculture.
 H. Rept.
 111-251.
 - 2009-09-10 — Reported by the Committee on Agriculture.
 H. Rept.
 111-251.
+- 2009-09-15 — Considered under suspension of the rules. (consideration: CR H9519-9520)
+- 2009-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1002.
+- 2009-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-15 — Mr. Holden moved to suspend the rules and pass the bill.
+- 2009-09-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9519)
+- 2009-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9519)